Speldosa/Speldosa.github.io/README.md

 # To-do

 ## Primary:
-- Move domains to new domain registrator (Hover?)
-(Buy new domain while you're at it).
 - [https://youtu.be/C49lhiX_JO0](Fix a site map).
 - Fix so that Soundcloud looks okay on the phone.
 - Fix with meta-data: https://www.youtube.com/watch?v=qJQNJcm-edk

+## Secondary:
+- Move domains to new domain registrator (Hover?)
+(Buy new domain while you're at it).
+- Tweak the phone interface:
+	- Make a new footer menu (hamburger?) for the phone interface.
 - Check the resources for [http://jekyllrb.com/docs/datafiles/](data files) and for [http://jekyllrb.com/docs/collections/](collections).
+Is this something that I should put to use going further?
 - Design the look and feel of the essay post page.
 	- Fix it so that the title get its own font.
 	- Footnotes?